belovetech/binary_trees/README.md

 16-binary_tree_is_perfect.c	|Function that checks if a binary tree is perfect 17-binary_tree_sibling.c|	Function that finds the sibling of a node 18-binary_tree_uncle.c	|Function that finds the uncle of a node

+main directory - it conatins all the main.c files used to test each functions in the directory